-Just over an hour from Sacramento, the Nyack Snow Park is an easy and affordable option for a day of snow play.
+Just over an hour from Sacramento in Placer County, the Nyack Snow Park is an easy option for a day of snow play.
 Gentle hills and rolling, snow-covered paths make it perfect for young children.
 No rentals are available, so bring your own, or pick up a plastic saucer or sled (even mittens!) at the neighboring gas station.
-Parking is $20, otherwise there’s no cost to play.
+Parking is $25, otherwise there’s no cost to play.

 Tahoe Donner is another good bet for a day in the Sierra.
-Tahoe Donner Snowplay offers monitored, groomed tubing lanes and included use of tubes, sleds and other snow toys.
+Tahoe Donner Snowplay offers monitored, groomed tubing lanes and includes use of tubes, sleds and other snow toys.
 They also offer special events throughout the season, like snowman-building contests, snow-bowling competitions and snowball-launching challenges for the whole family.
-Prices start at $23 for kids and $35 for adults.
+Prices start at $20 for kids and $25 for adults.

 Further up the hill near Tahoe City is Granlibakken Tahoe, an all-in-one winter adventure for the whole family.
 There’s a beginner’s ski and snowboard hill, cross-country and snowshoeing trails, and a designated sledding hill.
 Plastic saucers are provided.
 There’s also an onsite café so you can fuel up (and warm up) before or after your runs.
-All-day passes start at $20, and Granlibakken also has lodging if you’d rather make a weekend out of it.
+90-minute sledding passes start at $15, and can be booked in advance.
+Granlibakken also has lodging if you’d rather make a weekend out of it.

-Located at the top of Echo Summit, Adventure Mountain comprises more than 40 acres of pristine alpine wilderness.
-There are 15 machine-groomed sledding and tubing runs, plus plent of space to make snow angels and snowmen.
+Located at the top of Echo Summit in El Dorado County, Adventure Mountain comprises more than 40 acres of pristine alpine wilderness.
+There are 15 machine-groomed sledding and tubing runs, plus plenty of space to make snow angels and snowmen.
 No need to bring your own gear — Adventure Mountain has sled, tube and helmet rentals.
 There’s also a lodge where you can warm up by the fire and grab lunch.
-The day use fee is $35 per vehicle; rentals are extra.
+The day use fee is $40 on weekdays and $45 on weekends; tubing starts at $15 for kids and rentals are extra.